Skip to content

 featurewise salt.models.FeaturewiseTransformation | None

-Networks to apply featurewise transformations to inputs, set automatically by the framework
+Networks to apply featurewise transformations to inputs, set automatically by the framework.
+By default None

 None